 Feature Development and Release Management

 The PSC is responsible for defining the project roadmap, deciding which new features and significant code changes are accepted into the project, and into which release the change will appear.
-Deciding what features are accepted and when is a multi-faceted decision, but the roadmap will always have a strong influence.
+Deciding what features are accepted and when they are accepted is a multi-faceted decision, but the roadmap will always have a strong influence.

 New project features and/or functionality is proposed to the PSC via an RFC.
 Once the request is submitted, the PSC uses the decision making Process to decide if the change will be accepted and which release it will go into.
-In addition the PSC determines when a branch enters the stabilization phase and ultimately when it is ready for release.
+In addition the PSC determines when a branch enters the stabilisation phase and ultimately when it is ready for release.

 Project Policies and Procedures

 The PSC is responsible for defining the policies and procedures, including:

 - Release schedule (frequency and timing)